skip to content

 Role of the Judge and jury

-In a trial with a Judge and a jury, each have very different parts to play.
+In a trial with a judge and a jury, each has very different parts to play.

-The jury listen to the evidence and decide who or what to believe.
-They decide what the facts of the case are.
-They are the only ones who can decide whether the accused is guilty or not guilty.
+The jury listens to the evidence and decides who or what to believe.
+It decides what the facts of the case are.
+Jurors are the only ones who can decide whether the accused is guilty or not guilty.

-The judge sees that the proper procedures are followed and they makes decisions about all questions of what the law is in relation to the particular case.
-Because the jury do not decide these questions, many of the discussions and decisions related to the law are made when the jury is not in the courtroom.
+The judge ensures that the proper legal procedures are followed.
+Because the jury does not decide these questions, many discussions and decisions related to the law take place when the jury is not in the courtroom.

 When the jury reaches a verdict (decision on the guilt or otherwise of the defendant), its role comes to an end.